kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/migrate_from_ingress.md

 `lbc-migrate` is a CLI tool that helps migrate AWS Load Balancer Controller (LBC) Ingress resources to Gateway API equivalents.
 It reads Ingress, Service, IngressClass, and IngressClassParams resources from YAML/JSON files or a live Kubernetes cluster, translates annotations to Gateway API CRD fields, and writes the output manifests.

+## Prerequisites

+Before applying the generated manifests, ensure the Gateway API CRDs are installed in your cluster at a compatible version.
+See the [Gateway API installation guide](https://gateway-api.sigs.k8s.io/guides/getting-started/#installing-gateway-api) and the [AWS LBC Gateway API documentation](gateway.md) for supported versions.

 ## Installation

 Build from source (requires Go):